planetscale/docs/content/docs/understanding-sharding-schemes.md

 # Understanding sharding schemes

-This document explains the basic concept of sharding schemes as used in the PlanetScale Database.
+This document explains the basic concept of sharding schemes as used in the PlanetScale CNDb.
 PlanetScale is built on Vitess, where sharding schemes are called **VSchemas**; these two terms are equivalent.
 To learn more about VSchemas, see the open source [Vitess documentation for VSchemas](http://vitess.io/docs/reference/vschema).

 <!-- We may want to link out to this doc also/instead: vitess.io/docs/reference/sharding This document contains a table under the "Resharding" section that gives a good run-down on why you would want more shards vs. more replicas.
 Key takeaways: Splitting shards increases read and write capacity uniformly; merging shards frees up resources; splitting shards can also cool a hot tablet. -->